0%

 #The Skills That Actually Matter in 2026

-• Prompt engineering and specification writing
+• Prompt engineering and meticulous specification writing

-• System architecture and API design
+• System architecture and robust API design

-• Security review of AI-generated code
+• Security review of AI-generated code (spotting the subtle flaws)

-• Multi-agent workflow design
+• Multi-agent workflow design (orchestrating entire teams of agents)

-• Code auditing and vulnerability identification
+• Code auditing and expert vulnerability identification

-Declining-leverage skills (not disappearing, but commoditizing):
+Declining-leverage skills (not gone, but commoditizing fast):

-• Boilerplate code writing
+• Boilerplate code writing (the agents are faster, better)

-• Test scaffolding
+• Test scaffolding (agents generate comprehensive suites)

-• Configuration file authoring
+• Configuration file authoring (agents parse project descriptions)

-• Basic CRUD implementation
+• Basic CRUD implementation (automated, boring)

-• Documentation writing from scratch
+• Documentation writing from scratch (agents handle this)

 #Frequently Asked Questions